rurza/swiftlint-config/readme.md

 > Good starter config for [SwiftLint](https://github.com/realm/SwiftLint)

 SwiftLint has a lot of [rules](https://github.com/realm/SwiftLint) and it takes time to adjust them to something sensible.
-You probably don't want exactly what I have, but this should be a good starting point.
-This is what I use for all [my Swift projects](https://github.com/search?q=user%3Asindresorhus+language%3Aswift).

 ## Usage